Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Convexity and eddy APE density

 where $p_{\ell} = p-p_0(z)$ is the pressure anomaly relative to the reference pressure, ${\bf v} = (u,v,w)$ is the three-dimensional velocity field, $\boldsymbol{\Omega}$ is the rotation vector, $p$ is the pressure, $\rho$ is the density, $\kappa$ is the molecular diffusivity, $\nu$ is the kinematic viscosity, $\rho_{\star}$ is the constant reference Boussinesq density, and $g$ is the acceleration of gravity.

 The buoyancy term in \eqref{standard_momentum} is defined as

 This buoyancy $b_{\ell}$ differs from the standard buoyancy $b_{bou} = -g(\rho-\rho_{\star})/\rho_{\star}$ as it is measured relative to the variable reference density $\rho_0(z)$ rather than a constant Boussinesq density $\rho_{\star}$.
 For the purpose of this analysis, we assume that the overall domain, analogous to oceanic conditions, is sufficiently large that the reference density profile $\rho_0(z)$ can be considered time-independent.
-This assumption is supported by climatological observations of temperature and salinity over a century (not showed), which indicate that below the mixed layer, the Lorenz reference state remains stable over time.
+This assumption is supported by climatological observations of temperature and salinity over a century (not shown), which indicate that below the mixed layer, the Lorenz reference state appears to remain stable over time.